 If you rent a home with another person, and they are named on the tenancy agreement prior to your death, then they must pay off any rent arrears.

 What happens to my loan and credit card debt when I die?

 Once priority debts have been paid from your estate, only then will repayments be made for this type of debt.
 If you have secured a loan with the help of a guarantor, if there are insufficient assets to pay this off, they then become liable for the outstanding amount.
 Similarly, if you hold a credit card with someone else, the debt will become their responsibility.

 What happens to my savings when I die?

 If you have a savings account, any money held within it will form part of your estate and this will be used to pay off outstanding debts before any money or assets are given to those named in your will.
 This is the same with any money in your current account, investments and ISAs, etc.

 Debt can be a difficult thing to deal with.
 It can feel overwhelming and hopeless.
 Similarly, you may feel anxious about whose responsibility your debt becomes when you die.
 In many cases, debt will not pass on to your partner, spouse or children following your passing.
 Although your estate (the money and assets you leave behind) will be used to pay off these debts before any money is given as inheritance to named individuals in your will.

 If you need practical help and advice to support you in getting your finances in order, talk to us today.
 At Building Better Opportunities in Stafford and South Staffordshire, we can support you to manage your debts and help you to put the right measures in place to protect your family and loved ones in the event that something happens to you.
 To find out more about how we can help, take a look at our Financial Advice page, or contact us using the form below.
 Alternatively, our advocates at one of our drop in sessions across the region can support you.
-Click here to find your nearest Work Club.
+Take a look at our Drop In Sessions page to find your nearest Work Club.